NEWS AND TEACHINGS

 Whether you are staying in one place or travelling, sitting down or in bed, in all your waking hours rest in this mindfulness, which is known as like living in heaven right here and now!

-AMIDA ORDER PRECEPTS
+AMIDA BUDDHIST ORDER PRECEPTS (Revised December 2021)

 CLICK HERE for a complete list of the new Amida Order Precepts that can be printed out for use in your practice.